Grindcom/ud989-cat-clicker-ko-starter/README.md

 # Cat Clicker app
 ## Objective
 Demonstrate the Model--ViewModel--View interaction of KnockoutJS.
+The file structure and index.html was provided by a Udacity course and I built on that to create the application Functionality.

 ## Basic Functionality
 1. The page shows a list of cat names followed by a detailed description of one of them.